At 103, Loyola’s Sister Jean reflects on life, prayer and basketball in memoir

 Q.What’s next for you?
 What are your immediate goals?

-A. We don’t know the day or the hour as the God Lord calls us.
+A. We don’t know the day or the hour as the good Lord calls us.
 So I’m 103; I’ll be 104 in August, and we’ll see if we make it this year.
 I’m healthy.
-I’ve really never been really sick, or had a really bad accident that would have incapacitated me except this shingles that kept me in a wheelchair.
+I’ve really never been really sick or had a really bad accident that would have incapacitated me, except this shingles that kept me in a wheelchair.
 (Sister Jean broke her hip in 2017 and has needed to use a wheelchair regularly since.
 She contracted shingles the following year.)

 But I still hope to walk someday.
 I’ll be happy when the Lord helps me do that.
 And when I die, I want to go to heaven.
 I don’t want to wait too long when I get there.
 And so that, that’s a big wish, you know.
 I want my friends to be there, too.